 The Bachelor of Science in Manufacturing Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, Inc., http://www.abet.org.
 ABET is a specialized accrediting board recognized by the Council for Higher Education and/or the Secretary of the U.S. Department of Education.

-The Manufacturing Engineering Technology Bachelor of Science program at Oregon Institute of Technology is an applied engineering technology program.
-Its mission is to provide graduates the skills and knowledge for successful careers in manufacturing engineering technology.
+The Manufacturing Engineering Technology Program at Oregon Institute of Technology is an applied engineering technology program.
+Its mission is to provide graduates with the skills and knowledge for successful careers in Manufacturing Engineering Technology.

 Program Educational Objectives

 Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
 The Program Educational Objectives of Oregon Tech's Manufacturing Engineering Technology Program are to produce graduates who:

 - are able to analyze, design, implement, and maintain practical mechanical and manufacturing systems.

 - communicate effectively and work well on team-based engineering projects.

 - succeed in manufacturing and mechanical engineering technology positions.

 The Manufacturing Engineering Technology program student learning outcomes have been mapped to the five ABET outcomes listed below.
 A baccalaureate degree program in engineering technology must demonstrate that graduates have:

 - an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;